thatstoasty/mog/README.md

 ## TODO

-* Decompose style render mega function and mega class into smaller ones.

-### Check out these other libraries in the Mojo Community!
+### Check out these other libraries in the Mojo Community

 * `A Mojo HTTP framework with wings` - [@saviorand/lightbug_http](https://github.com/saviorand/lightbug_http)